jsierles/opsworks/README.md

     [opsworks]
     stack-id=<MY STACK IDs>
     ssh-user-name=<MY SSH USER NAME>

+The stack ID is optional for most commands, as they accept a command line option.

 The stack ID can be found in the stack settings, under _OpsWorks ID_ (or in the address bar of your browser as